 The Educational Improvement Tax Credit (EITC) and Opportunity Scholarship Tax Credit (OSTC) programs, for both of which GA is a qualified Scholarship Organization, are designed to provide educational opportunities at schools like GA for students who otherwise would be unable to attend.
 Some reside in the lowest performing public school systems in PA.

-New Business applications are accepted for these programs each year on July 1.
+New applications are accepted for these programs each year on July 1.
 Renewal applications start May 15.

 EITC Program to Expand!
 CLICK HERE to read more.

 “The EITC program basically allows us to pay our company’s tax obligation directly to GA!
 The state, in turn, gives us a credit for 90% of the amount given to school.
 Essentially this program is a 10 to 1 match by the state, a win-win for our company and for the deserving students of Germantown Academy.”